As Father Ignatius arrived at Old Henry’s cottage he recognized the doctor’s car pulling away, so he parked in the vacant space and rang the doorbell.

 “Since Friday night?” asked the priest, “did you call the doctor then?”

 “Yes I did.
 There was no one there.
 And they don’t work during the weekend either.
 The doctor finally came on Monday … and he came again today.
 You just saw him leaving!

-“He gave me a variety of pills … all different pretty colors like sweets, and said if I don’t improve he’ll take me to hospital.
+“He gave me a variety of pills … all different pretty colours like sweets, and said if I don’t improve he’ll take me to hospital.

 “Fat chance!
 I can’t go to hospital and leave the dog at home alone.”

 “But … if this started on Friday night, why did you not call me Henry?
-I would have come straightway!” said Father Ignatius.
+I would have come straightaway!” said Father Ignatius.